Restaurant in Notting Hill

-108 Garage is located on Golborne Road, off Portobello road and just over a five minute walk to Ladbroke Grove station.
+108 Garage restaurant in Notting Hill is located on Golborne Road just over a five minute walk to Ladbroke Grove station.
 The cuisine is Modern European with an Asian twist and the décor is contemporary.
-We had the pleasure of sitting overlooking the chefs at work and it was really fascinating watching them – it felt like a live episode of MasterChef!
+We had the pleasure of sitting overlooking the chefs at work and it was really fascinating watching them!

-The six course tasting menu, which changes very regularly, costs £45 and the chefs are happy to accommodate dietary requirements.
-This is what we had, with a few extras.
+The six course tasting menu, which changes regularly, costs £45 and the chefs are happy to accommodate dietary requirements.
 To start was the 108 Sourdough, seaweed butter, tarama, chicken liver parfait.
-The parfait and tarama were both smooth and flavoursome but for me the seaweed butter stole the show; creamy delicious butter with a kick of seaweed – I had to stop myself filling up on the bread!
+The parfait and tarama were both smooth and flavoursome but for me the seaweed butter stole the show.
+It was a creamy, delicious butter with a kick of seaweed – I had to stop myself filling up on the bread!

 The chef prepared a few little ‘snacks’ as he called them for us to sample.
 We tried some salt and pepper tapioca crackers with a cod roe and romesco sauce.
 These were like tasty little prawn crackers, beautifully presented with a taramasalata type sauce inside.
 On to a sample of some mustard dashi – Dashi is a Japanese fish broth and this one, seasoned with mustard, packed a punch!
 It was warming and really delicious.

 For some table side entertainment we got to try some frozen sorrel.
 Frozen using liquid nitrogen the leaves were presented to us smoking and they tasted like apple!
 We also had a sample of some salt baked carrot which the chef served to us with some raw artichoke.
-This was delicious; the chef explained that salt baking insulates the food cooking it gently.
+The chef explained that salt baking insulates the food cooking it gently.
 The carrot was tender and had a lovely flavour to it.

 On to the main events!
 We tried the wonderful Scallop, lovage, horseradish, apple, caviar.
 The scallop is served ceviche style and the sauce and apple combo is mind boggling.
 It tasted fresh and zingy and really went down well.
 We also had the Farinata, green tomatoes, almond.
-Farinata is a chickpea pancake and this one was a show stopper, its gluten free and vegan and it tastes incredible you wouldn’t guess at all that it was so healthy!
+Farinata is a chickpea pancake and this one was a show stopper It wass gluten free and vegan and it tastes incredible so you wouldn’t guess at all that it was so healthy!

 Next up was the Squab pigeon, woodruff, cherries, almond which was served with a confit pigeon leg.
 The pigeon breast was cooked to perfection, married really well with the sauce and the confit leg was to die for.
 We also had the Mackerel, oyster, pink fir, sea beet – the mackerel was seasoned really well and I loved the pink fir, which is a type of potato, they went really well together.
 Obviously both dishes were plated beautifully too.
 In between the mains and desserts we had a Muscat palate cleanser which was fresh and certainly cleansed our palates; it was like a grape sorbet – delicious!